Carsaig Bay: Geography and geology

 The precipitous cliffs on this coast are tallest at Rudha Fhaoilean. where they are 290 m high at about 365 m inland.

 The coast from Rudha Fhaoilean to Rudha Dubh, the western point of the entrance to Loch Buie, a distance of 66 km to the east, is steep except where the bay is formed.
 This area affords some shelter by Gamhnach Mhòr.
 The cliffs are lined with basaltic columns, some of them attaining a diameter of 2.1 m.
 The Carsaig Arches, a natural formation situated at Malcolm's Point, are located west of the bay.

-One of the well known caves here is known as the Nuns Cave where nuns from the Iona Abbey used to escape from the rigours of reformation and hide here.
+A well known cave here is the Nun's Cave, where nuns from the Iona Nunnery sought refuge during the Scottish Reformation.
 The use of some of these caves reportedly dates back to the 6th century.
-It is also reported that during the 15th century, the monks (1500 of them) of the Iona Abbey used to visit the shores and caves here to collect sea washed stones and carve them into artifacts and grave stones.
+It is also recorded that during the 15th century, the monks (1500 of them) of the Iona Abbey used to visit the shores and caves here to collect sea washed stones and carve them into artifacts and grave stones.
 Erosive action of the hills has created an amphitheater in basaltic formations rising to a height of 215 m (240 m is also mentioned).
 At the termination of the track the huge columnar basalts rise to a height of 240 m.
 Other formations seen are weathered sills and dykes.
 Fossils are a frequent find here.
 The site has sedimentary rocks of Palaeocene age.
 Cretaceous strata recorded here has geological formations of sandstones and mudstones with several chalk clasts.
 The sill formation noted here is the Rubh' a'Chromain which is formed of felsite, basalt and xenoliths.